EngineerFarooq/dApp-Study-chain-/README.md

 ## How to use:

-1. Install Node, Ganache and Truffle locally.
+1. Install Node, Ganache, and Truffle locally.
 2. Install the node_modules `npm install`.
 3. Create the smart contract `npm run contract`.
 4. Start the backend server `npm run server`.